 Not surprisingly, like the ferocious raptors in the film, critics closed in on Jurassic World.
 I think critics feel better about themselves when they can point out “failures” in a film.
 But truth be told, if we gave them 150 million, their movie wouldn’t even come close to the one they’re critiquing, but I digress.

 Like the ferocious raptors in the film, critics closed in on Jurassic World.

 One critic was a scientist named Darren Naish.
 CNN posted his thoughts on the film.
 His beef was that they didn’t honor what science has discovered in the last 20 years (since the release of JP).
-Darren cited that some dinosaurs we now know had feathers, etc. Although his thoughts are valid, and to be fair he wasn’t shredding the film completely, he suffers from something many movie goers suffer from: expecting truth in fiction.
-It’s something that plagues us all, whether we’re a screen writer or an audience member.
-Facts are sacrificed before story.
+Darren cited that some dinosaurs had feathers, etc. Although his thoughts are scientifically valid, and to be fair he wasn’t shredding the film completely, he suffers from something many movie goers suffer from: expecting truth in fiction.

 Nobody cares if real dinosaurs had feathers.
 They just want to eat popcorn and see what they liked about the original JP.
 All films derived from real events typically fall under such critique.
 Hollywood studios care about one thing: making money.
 Feathered dinosaurs don’t do that.

 All in all, we applaud the film.
 Colin Trevorrow (the director) immersed us in an edge-of-your-seat movie going experience that keeps theaters and studios in business.

 Films like Jurassic World keep me excited about going to the theater.